elastisys/terms/terms-of-service.md

 - **Managed Services**:
     - **Standard Plan**: Welkin and Additional Services, Managed by Elastisys 6-22
     - **Premium Plan**: Welkin and Additional Services, Managed by Elastisys 24/7
-- **Self-managed Services**:
+- **Enterprise Services**:
-    - **Self-managed Plan**: Welkin and Additional Services, Managed by the Customer and Supported by Elastisys 8-17
+    - **Enterprise Plan**: Welkin and Additional Services, Managed by the Customer and Supported by Elastisys 8-17

 The main part of these terms (clauses 1 to 20) applies to all offers.
 Each appendix applies to the Services specified in the title.